sophon-crypto/fairstaking1kv/1kv-edst.md

 ### 3.2 algorithm

-#### 3.2.1 the current revenue is the highest
+#### 3.2.1 the current reward is the highest

-The purpose of this algorithm is to help users select the highest node of current pledge according to the 1kV node.
-The concept of this algorithm is to encourage pledge to invest capital
+The purpose of this algorithm is to help users select the highest-revenue node in the all 1KV nodes.
+The algorithm is to encourage invidual nominator to invest the captal to:

-1. The node with the highest return in active set
+1. The node with the highest reward in active set

-2. The total amount of pledge is moderate, 6000 pledge is better than 10000 pledge
+2. The total-stake of node is moderate, the reward of 6000 stake is better than 10000 stake

-But because the pledge strategy of Web3 1kV is round robin, the highest income now is not necessarily the highest forever
+But because strategy of Web3 1kV is round-robin to select the suitable node, the highest reward now is not necessarily the highest forever

 #### 3.2.2 node with the highest selection rate / longest online time